-Except as otherwise allowed by law, the Port shall not enter into any personal services contract subject to ORS 279C.100 - 279C.125 which expressly compensates a consultant personal services provider under any of the following methodologies: (a) payment of the consultant spersonal services provider's costs under the personal services contract plus a percentage of those costs; (b) payment of a percentage of the applicable Port project's construction costs, or of a percentage of the total costs of the applicable Port project; or (c) payment based on hourly rates for the consultant spersonal services provider's personnel plus reimbursable expenses (sometimes referred to as a "time and materials" contract) when the personal services contract does not also include a maximum amount payable to the consultant personal services provider under the contract.
+Except as otherwise allowed by law, the Port shall not enter into any personal services contract subject to ORS 279C.100 - 279C.125 which expressly compensates a consultantpersonal services provider under any of the following methodologies: (a) payment of the consultant'spersonal services provider's costs under the personal services contract plus a percentage of those costs; (b) payment of a percentage of the applicable Port project's construction costs, or of a percentage of the total costs of the applicable Port project; or (c) payment based on hourly rates for the consultant'spersonal services provider's personal services contract does not also include a maximum amount payable to the consultantpersonal services provider under the consultantpersonal services provider's under the consultant personal services contract does not also include a maximum amount payable to the consultantpersonal services provider under the contract.

-- 279C.115 Direct contracts for services of consultants.
-(1) As used in this section, "consultant" means an architect, engineer, photogrammetrist, transportation planner or land surveyor. - (2) A contracting agency may enter into a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services directly with a consultant if the project described in the contract consists of work that has been substantially described, planned or otherwise previously studied or rendered in an earlier contract with the consultant that was awarded under rules adopted under ORS 279A.065 and the new contract is a continuation of the project. - (3) A contracting agency may adopt criteria for determining when this section applies to a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services.
+279C.115 Direct contracts for services of consultants.
+(1) As used in this section, "consultant" means an architect, engineer, photogrammetrist, transportation planner or land surveyor.

+(2) A contracting agency may enter into a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services directly with a consultant if the project described in the contract consists of work that has been substantially described, planned or otherwise previously studied or rendered in an earlier contract with the consultant that was awarded under rules adopted under ORS 279A.065 and the new contract is a continuation of the project.

+(3) A contracting agency may adopt criteria for determining when this section applies to a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services.
 [2003 c.794 §94; 2011 c.458 §5]

-- 279C.120 Selection procedure for related services.
-(1) A contracting agency may select consultants to perform related services: - (a) In accordance with screening and selection procedures adopted under ORS 279C.105; - (b) On the basis of the qualifications of the consultants for the types of related services required, under the requirements of ORS 279C.110; or - (c) On the basis of price competition, price and performance evaluations, an evaluation of the capabilities of bidders to perform the needed related services or an evaluation of the capabilities of the bidders to perform the needed related services followed by negotiations between the parties on the price for those related services. - (2) Subject to the requirements of subsection (1) of this section, the procedures that a contracting agency adopts for the screening and selection of consultants and the selection of a candidate under this section is within the sole discretion of the contracting agency and may be adjusted to accommodate the contracting agency's scope, schedule and budget objectives for a particular project.
+279C.120 Selection procedure for related services.
+(1) A contracting agency may select consultants to perform related services:

+(a) In accordance with screening and selection procedures adopted under ORS 279C.105;

+(b) On the basis of the qualifications of the consultants for the types of related services required, under the requirements of ORS 279C.110; or

+(c) On the basis of price competition, price and performance evaluations, an evaluation of the capabilities of bidders to perform the needed related services or an evaluation of the capabilities of the bidders to perform the needed related services followed by negotiations between the parties on the price for those related services.

+(2) Subject to the requirements of subsection (1) of this section, the procedures that a contracting agency adopts for the screening and selection of consultants and the selection of a candidate under this section is within the sole discretion of the contracting agency and may be adjusted to accommodate the contracting agency's scope, schedule and budget objectives for a particular project.
 Adjustments to accommodate a contracting agency's objectives may include provision for the direct appointment of a consultant if the value of the project does not exceed a threshold amount as determined by the contracting agency.
 [2003 c.794 §95]